kimi0zx/kimi0zx.github.io/content/_index.md

 ---

 Welcome to the personal website of\
-a computer engineering undergraduate student\
+a final year computer engineering\
-interested in cybersecurity
+undergraduate student.

 To learn more [about me &rarr;]({{< ref "about" >}})